 Let’s start with my favorite crochet hooks:

-I love Susan Bates crochet hooks, some of Susan Bate’s hooks have a little point at the tip, which makes it easy to go through tighter stitches.
+I love Susan Bates Crochet Hooks, some of Susan Bate’s hooks have a little point at the tip, which makes it easy to go through tighter stitches.
 I like both the metal and the plastic version.
-Click on the image below for a close-up look.

 Favorite Yarn

-Oh, this is a tough one because I love so many different types of yarn like LionBrand, Loops and Threads, Vanna’s’ Choice, and even some Red Heart, but I really enjoy working with Bernat Blanket Yarn.
-I use this yarn for almost all my blankets.
-It’s thick and cozy and it really is my go-to favorite.
+Oh, this is a tough one because I love so many different types of yarn like LionBrand, Loops and Threads, Vanna’s’ Choice, and even some Red Heart, but I enjoy working with Bernat Blanket Yarn, for my blanket project.
+I like to purchase my yarn from box stores, such as Joann’s Fabric and Micheal’s.
+My favorite online yarn supplier is currently crochet.com.

 Here are a few of my favorite novelty items: